 Kricket, Brixton/White City/Soho

-All three of Kricket’s restaurants are closed to the public, but the team are offering a bespoke delivery service via Deliveroo – and the offering is still going strong.
+When all three of Kricket’s restaurants closed to the public, the team pivoted to offering a bespoke delivery service via Deliveroo – and the offering is still going strong.
 Devised as ‘feasts’ for one, two or four people, featuring a choice of the restaurant’s famed starters, curries, sides and desserts, as well as individual dishes such as their signature bhel puri (a crispy salad of sev and raw mango) and veggie samosas.
-Want to help more?
-For every £250 gift voucher you buy, they will add an extra 20% of the amount purchased for future spending.

 The Farmer’s Mistress, Battersea

-Dabbadrop opened in January as London’s first plastic-free, vegan takeaway, delivering dishes in metal ‘dabba’ boxes, which are similar to a tiffin carrier.
-Billed as ‘convenience with a conscience,’ the Asian menu specialises in plant-based meals including colourful curries and the signature slow-cooked daal, as well as punchy extras including rich aloo chaat and avocado raita.
-Diners sign up in advance to a weekly subscription service from £30, available in a wide range of North, East and South London postcodes.
+Dabbadrop is London’s first plastic-free, vegan takeaway, delivering dishes in metal ‘dabba’ boxes, which are similar to a tiffin carrier.
+Billed as ‘convenience with a conscience,’ the South Asian menu specialises in plant-based meals, including colourful curries and signature slow-cooked daals, as well as punchy extras like Punjabi-spiced potato samosas and avocado raita.
+Diners sign up in advance to a weekly or fortnightly subscription service from £30, available in a wide range of North, East and South London postcodes.

 Sumosan Twiga, Knightsbridge

-Founded by Rowena Romulo, the granddaughter of the late General Carlos P Romulo, this Filipino gem in West London has been serving the real deal since 2016.
-Located on the quiet end of High Street Kensington, near the Design Museum, classic dishes include kare-kare, a Filipino festive favourite prepared with British top brisket and oxtail with aubergine, bok choy and green beans stewed in annatto and peanut sauce served wth sautéed shrimp paste on the side.
-The restaurant is offering free delivery for orders above £50 anywhere in Kensington, Chelsea, Fulham, Hammersmith and limited areas in Westminster, while breakfast, three- and five-course meal kits are also available.
+Founded by Rowena Romulo, the granddaughter of the late General Carlos P Romulo, this gem in West London serves dishes including kare-kare – a Filipino favourite prepared with British top brisket and oxtail with aubergine, bok choy and green beans stewed in annatto, drizzled with peanut sauce served with sautéed shrimp paste on the side.
+The restaurant delivers across Kensington, Chelsea, Fulham, Hammersmith and limited areas in Westminster, while breakfast, three- and five-course meal kits are also available.